Visit at University of Oxford to Explore Collaboration in Stroke and Neurology Research

 Quantum-based DT for Open RAN: Visit and workshop in India

-From 29th April to 4th May 2025, LDTRC team paid a visit to our Indian partners as part of our UKI-FNI project activities.
+From 29th April to 4th May 2025, LDTRC team paid a visit to our Indian partners as part of our UKI-FNI and ISPF-Japan project activities.
 Huan Nguyen, Purav Shah and Tuan Le visited Shiv Nadar University, IIT Delhi, HCL Noida and IIIT Hyderabad.
 The visit included talks, research discussion and a workshop.

 On 1st May 2025, a “Workshop on Networks and Systems” was held at Shiv Nadar University (SND), Delhi, India.
 The workshop brought together academics and researchers from the UK and India to share their views and recent results on wireless communications, ORAN, and quantum technologies in the context of 5G and 6G networks, with a specific focus on security challenges in OpenRAN (O-RAN).
 The workshop hosted over 30 attendees, in person, from India and the UK.
 Dr Shankar Gosh and Prof Vinod Sharma hosted the event.